rl-institut/multi-vector-simulator/CONTRIBUTING.md

 5. Rebuild the `build/`, `dist/` and and `multi_vector_simulator.egg-info` directories `python3 setup.py sdist bdist_wheel`
 6. Check the package with twine: `python3 -m twine check dist/*` If errors occur, fix them before the release or postpone.
 7. Copy the content of `input_template` into `src/multi-vector-simulator/package_data/input_template`, `report/asset` into `src/multi-vector-simulator/package_data/assets` and `tests/inputs` into `src/multi-vector-simulator/package_data/inputs`.
+8. Test your package:
+    1. Test the upload on test.pypi.org:
+        Here you need to use username and password of our pypi@rl-institut.de account.
+       ` twine upload --repository testpypi dist/*`
+    2. Test the installation: `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps multi_vector_simulator==X.Y.Zrci`, where you replace `X.Y.Zrci` by your current version and release candidate
-8. If everything works as expected you can now upload the package release candidate to pypi.org
+9. If everything works as expected you can now upload the package release candidate to pypi.org
     1. Check the credentials of our pypi@rl-institut.de account on https://pypi.org.
     2. Type `twine upload dist/*`
     3. Enter `__token__` for username and your pypi token for password.
-9. Test your package:
-    1. Test the upload on test.pypi.org:
-        Here you need to use username and password of our pypi@rl-institut.de account.
-       ` twine upload --repository testpypi dist/*`
-    2. Test the installation: `pip install multi-vector-simulator==X.Y.Zrci`, where you replace `X.Y.Zrci` by your current version and release candidate
+    4. Test the installation: `pip install multi-vector-simulator==X.Y.Zrci`, where you replace `X.Y.Zrci` by your current version and release candidate
-    3. Then open a terminal
+    5. Then open a terminal
         `mvs_tool -f -o test_pypi`
 10. If you notice errors in the uploaded package, fix them and bump up `rc1` to `rc2` and repeat steps 3. to 10. until you don't see any more mistakes.
 11. If your release candidate works well you can now do the actual release: repeat step 3. to 10. and remove `rci` from [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py).